Relation (database)

-In database theory, a relation, as originally defined by E. F. Codd, is a set of tuples (d1, d2, ..., dn), where each element dj is a member of Dj, a data domain.
+In database theory, a relation, as originally defined by E. F. Codd, is a set of tuples (d1,d2,...,dn), where each element dj is a member of Dj, a data domain.
 Codd's original definition notwithstanding, and contrary to the usual definition in mathematics, there is no ordering to the elements of the tuples of a relation.
 Instead, each element is termed an attribute value.
 An attribute is a name paired with a domain (nowadays more commonly referred to as a type or data type).
 An attribute value is an attribute name paired with an element of that attribute's domain, and a tuple is a set of attribute values in which no two distinct elements have the same name.
 Thus, in some accounts, a tuple is described as a function, mapping names to values.

 A set of attributes in which no two distinct elements have the same name is called a heading.
-It follows from the above definitions that to every tuple there corresponds a unique heading, being the set of names from the tuple, paired with the domains from which the tuple's domain elements are taken.
+It follows from the above definitions that to every tuple there corresponds a unique heading, being the set of names from the tuple, paired with the domains from which the tuple elements' domains are taken.
 A set of tuples that all correspond to the same heading is called a body.
 A relation is thus a heading paired with a body, the heading of the relation being also the heading of each tuple in its body.
 The number of attributes constituting a heading is called the degree, which term also applies to tuples and relations.
 The term n-tuple refers to a tuple of degree n (n ≥ 0).